egomm/CrisisLab/README.md

 # CrisisLab
-This is a CrisisLab Project.
+This project is a tsunami sensor for CrisisLab.
 [https://github.com/egomm/CrisisLab](https://github.com/egomm/CrisisLab)

 Features: